NathanLBCooper/bandsintown-api/README.md

 ### Example usage:

-Below is an example usage of the Recommended
+Below is an example usage of requesting [Recommended Events](https://www.bandsintown.com/api/1.0/requests#events-recommended), for a fan of Kayne West and 65daysofstatic in the upcoming year:

 	package main